CyberGitLabs/security-writeups/Hack The Box Machines/Support.md

 ![diagram](../images/Support/Support_support_user.png)

 The user had the privilege to add machines to the domain.
 This can be abused for privilege escalation through Resource-Based Constrained Delegation (RBCD) if the user also has write permissions over a target computer object in Active Directory.
-So in this case we should check if the user has write permission on the dc.
+So in this case we should check if the user has write permission on the *dc*.
 I tried to query ACL using the user SID, but that didn't give any results.
-So i tried to query wfor ACL related to the *dc* computer object.
+So i tried to query for ACL related to the *dc* computer object.

 ![diagram](../images/Support/Support_DC_ACL.png)